god-is-a-crab/god-is-a-crab.github.io/_posts/2025-06-28-llcc68_sf_bw_compatibility.md

 ---
 layout: post
-title:  "Welcome!"
+title:  Semtech LLCC68 SF-BW (Spreading Factor - Bandwidth) Compatibility
 date:   2025-06-28 13:15:47 +1000
 categories: LoRa
 ---

-# Semtech LLCC68 SF-BW (Spreading Factor - Bandwidth) Compatibility

 The Semtech LLCC68 does not support all spreading factors with all bandwidths.
 Source: see the note under Table 6-1 of the LLCC68 datasheet.

 > 1. Not all SF are available for any bandwidth with the LLCC68

+This is the **only** mention of it in the entire datasheet.

-This is what it looks like in a logic analyzer.
+I've attached a screenshot of what this looks like in a logic analyzer.

 ![](/assets/images/llcc68_sf10_bw125_analyzer.png)